Home | Stories and Essays

 was to be willfully right.
 Many of my grandmother's would-be challengers simply

 didn't like the idea, and reality, of a willful woman.
-These people were
+These people were sometimes

-achieve self-worth by putting other people down.
+self-worth by putting other people down.
 I saw that she achieved it by

 respecting herself, by improving herself, and by criticizing her own faults.